daronphang/coding_resources/javascript/angular/rxjs/operators.md

-debounceTime      Works with fromEvent() delay             Delay emitting value from Observable
+debounceTime      Works with fromEvent() delay             Delay emitting value from Observable take takeUntil         Argument is an Observable; takes until Observable emits a value

 Mapping:
 All map operators help to map (return an Observable) and flatten it (subscribe).
 4 flattening strategies available.